IBM-Blockchain-Archive/SDK-Demo/README.md

-#How to use hfc with the IBM Bluemix Blockchain beta service
+# How to use hfc with the IBM Bluemix Blockchain beta service

 The goal is to run [helloblockchain.js](https://github.com/ratnakar-asara/Node-Sample/blob/master/helloblockchain.js) sample program, which will deploy example02 chaincode and query/invoke it.

-1. Install npm if not installed already, instructions are [here](http://blog.npmjs.org/post/85484771375/how-to-install-npm)
+1. Install npm if not installed already, instructions are [here](http://blog.npmjs.org/post/85484771375/how-to-install-npm) Install Node.js v6.2.0 - v6.10.0 (Node v7+ is not supported)

 1. clone this repository
    ```